adamscarlat/GraphLib/README.md

 ## Graph Algorithms
 The library offers numerous graph algorithms that are added as extension methods.

-To use the graph algorthims first import the extension method class: ``using GraphLibs.GraphExtensions`` Now the graph algorithms will be added to the graph API.
+To use the graph algorthims first import the extension method class: ``using GraphLibs.GraphExtensions``.
+The graph algorithms will be added to the graph API.